top of page

 Common Causes:

-• Poor footwear or worn-out shoes
+• Poor footwear or worn-out shoes.

-• Running on hard or sloped surfaces
+• Running on hard or sloped surfaces.

-• Weakness in foot and hip stabilisers
+• Weakness in foot and hip stabilizers.

 Symptoms of Shin Splints

-• Dull, aching pain along the lower inside shin (tibia)
+• Dull, aching pain along the lower inside shin (tibia).

-• Pain during or after running
+• Pain during or after running.

-• Tenderness to touch
+• Tenderness to touch.

-• Pain improves with rest but returns with activity
+• Pain improves with rest but returns with activity.

 How to Prevent Shin Splints

-• Replace shoes every 500–700 km
+• Replace your shoes every 500-700 km.

-• Include strength training 2–3 times per week
+• Include strength training 2–3 times per week.

 The Best Exercises for Shin Splint Recovery